Routing Policies – Knowledgebase

 Overview

 Inter.link offers a pan-european 100G network with high-quality connectivity to carriers, content providers, and internet exchanges.
-A three-digit number of peerings enables Inter.link to provide outstanding reach and low latency.
+A huge number of peerings enables Inter.link to provide outstanding reach and low latency.
 If you want to experience that low latency for 30 days, reach out for our free IP Transit trial.

+This section of the knowledgebase explains Inter.link’s routing policies, including BGP communities for traffic engineering.
 BGP communities are provided on a best effort basis and not subject to product-specific SLAs.
 They are subject to change and customers and peers should check this site for updates.

 Click the menu on the left which says ‘Navigate Routing Policies’ to jump to specific sections of this page.